 So I'm walking from our Youth Services department to one of the Adult Services desks and I see this gem on our New Books shelf.
-(Picture snagged from the
+(Picture snagged from the author's site)

 Meet Angel Crawford, who is apparently a loser.
 And an addict.
 And a convicted felon.
 And a car-accident survivor.
 And a new employee at the county morgue.
 And a zombie.